 Be conscious of where you put your sleeping pad while camping, while you can’t always be too picky about your sleeping spot, try to always do a quick check and make sure you aren’t laying on any sharp rocks or sticks, and make sure you have something underneath your pad like a tent, tarp and/or footprint.

-Down sleeping bags or coats: Again, never store it compressed.
+Again, never store your down sleeping bag or puffy coat compressed.
 I know, I know, it packs down so wonderfully small, which is great in your pack, but unpack it and let it breathe when you get home.
 If you leave it compressed all the time, it will lose its loft and warmth rating pretty quickly.

 After washing, dry on low/no heat with a few clean tennis balls.
 This will also help ‘fluff’ your down back up.
 It’s not a bad idea to dry synthetic sleeping bags this way too, to prevent the filling from clumping up.

-If you’re down jacket or bag gets a hole or rip, patch it up with some repair tape, like Ripstop, and wear it like a badge of honor for all you’ve been through on the trail.
+If you’re down jacket or bag gets a hole or rip, patch it up with some repair tape, I use and love Ripstop, and wear it like a badge of honor for all you’ve been through on the trail.

-Rain gear: Wash rain gear in the washing machine, but only use soap specifically for waterproof materials, like ReviveX Outerwear Pro Cleaner.
+Wash rain gear and the outer, hard shell, layer of winter coats in the washing machine, but only use soap specifically for waterproof materials, I like ReviveX Outerwear Pro Cleaner.
 And do put it in the dryer on low heat.
 (Unless your tag says otherwise, but most should be dried to reactivate the outer waterproof layer.)

-If any of your rain gear or tent gets wet, which it will, be sure to dry it out within a day or two so mildew doesn’t set in.
+If any of your rain gear or tent gets wet, which it will, be sure to dry it out within a day or two so mold and mildew don’t set in.
 It is not easy to remove mildew once it grows!
 Trust me, prevention is key here!

 After each trip make sure to properly clean and dry everything before you put it away, this will prevent any rust, mildew, and hiker funk from building up.